gjersvik/omg-architecture/README.md

 Create a toolbox set of tools that can work in any context and enable communication between contexts.

-Have kafka-esk topic where one or more publisher can post messages to a topic.
+Having an kafka-esk topic where one or more publisher can post messages to a topic.
 And one or more readers can read from a true the history using a local cursor.
 Topics comes in 3 main types:
 * At most once: Maximum throughput, minium latency, no durability.
 Set how many messages to remember default 1.
 No history can only read the latest message.
 * At lest once: Good balance between speed and durability.
 Can set the minium time a message should be durable default 1 week.
 * Exactly once: When only durability matters.
 No settings all messages are stored until the topic as a hole is deleted.